-When loading the vehicle it is important to keep the Gross Vehicle Weight Rating, Gross Axle Weight Ratings, Tire Weight Ratings (listed on the vehicle weight on the tongue.
+When loading the vehicle it is important to keep the Gross Vehicle Weight

-Tire Information Placard), and Cargo in mind.
+Rating, Gross Axle Weight Ratings, Tire Weight Ratings (listed on the vehicle Tire Information Placard), and Cargo in mind.
 These ratings should never be exceeded.
 Your safety depends on not overloading the trailer, trailer axles, and tires.
 See the specification section for rating list.